d-bl/MAE-gf/docs/variants.md

 ### Changing corners
 The same way as with the roseground, variants can be made by changing the corners, indicated with purple dots in the picture above.

+### Chnaging sides
+The little snowflake has two stitches on each side, indicated with a big yellow dot on the picture above.
+Some variants benefit with an extra pin between the pairs 1 and 2, and 3 and 4, indicated with a small yellow dot.

 [p-snowcorner]: ../images/variants/g-snowcorner.png "little snowflake crossed"

 ***
 [&uArr;]()